SanderMertens/flecs/docs/Quickstart.md

 ```

 ## Instancing
-Flecs has builtin support for instancing (sharing a single component with multiple entities) through the builtin `EcsIsA` relation (`flecs::IsA` in C++).
-An entity with an `IsA` relation to a base entity "inherits" all entities from that base:
+Flecs has builtin support for instancing (sharing a single component with multiple entities) through the builtin `EcsIsA` relationship (`flecs::IsA` in C++).
+An entity with an `IsA` relationship to a base entity "inherits" all entities from that base:

 ```c
 // Shortcut to create entity & set a component